LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

         - The political party of the member.
         - Possible values are "Democratic", "Independent", "Independent Democrat", "Libertarian", or "Republican".
     - `<district>`
       - The Congressional district represented by the member (exclusive to House).
-The value of zero indicates the state has only one member in the House.
+The value of zero indicates the state, district or territory has only one member in the House.
      - `<name>`  (e.g.,  Leahy, Patrick J.)
         - The name of the member in last-name-first order.
       - `<served>`